swiss-seismological-service/sed-SeisComP-contributions/apps/scenvelope/descriptions/scenvelope.rst

 scenvelope is part of a new SeisComP implementation of the `Virtual Seismologist`_ (VS) Earthquake
-Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the `SED Public License for SeisComP Contributions`_.
+Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the terms of the `GNU Affero General Public License`_.
 It generates real-time envelope values for horizontal and vertical acceleration, velocity and displacement from raw acceleration and velocity waveforms.
 It was implemented to handle the waveform pre-processing necessary for the :ref:`scvsmag` module.